 Complaint process

-9 A participant who feels that they have been harassed by any participant, including ITU staff, at an ITU event, or a participant who witnesses such harassment, may take any of the following actions:
+9 A participant who feels that they have been harassed at an ITU event, and a participant who witnesses such harassment, may take any of the following actions:

-– if the participant feels comfortable and safe, request that the individual immediately stop the inappropriate conduct;
+– if the participant feels comfortable and safe, request that the individual immediately stop the harassment;

-– if there is a security issue, such as harm to oneself or others, contact on-site security;
+– if there is a personal security issue, contact on-site security;

-– report the matter to the organizer of the event, security, or the ITU Oversight Unit, to take appropriate action.
+– report the matter to the organizer of the ITU event from the ITU Secretariat, to take appropriate action.

 10 Such reporting shall have no effect on any applicable rules and procedures that may apply in the ITU.
-The organizer of the ITU event will be expected to take appropriate action in accordance with its applicable policies, regulations and rules.
+The organizer of the ITU event from the ITU Secretariat will be expected to take appropriate action in accordance with its applicable policies, regulations and rules.

-11 The organizer of the ITU event, security, and the ITU Oversight Unit shall maintain the confidentiality of all communications received from participants reporting violence, harassment, sexual harassment or discrimination grievances and will be expected to take appropriate action in accordance with the applicable policies, regulations and rules.
+11 The organizer of the ITU event from the ITU Secretariat shall maintain the confidentiality of all communications received from participants reporting harassment and will be expected to take appropriate action in accordance with the applicable policies, regulations and rules.

-12 The ITU Oversight Unit will develop standard operating protocol for fact-finding and actions that may be considered and/or taken following fact-finding.
+12 The ITU Secretariat will develop standard operating protocol for fact-finding and actions that may be considered and/or taken following fact-finding.

 13 Examples of appropriate action may include, but are not limited to:

-– undertaking a fact-finding exercise by the ITU Oversight Unit;

 – requesting the perpetrator to immediately stop the inappropriate behaviour;

-– suspending or terminating the perpetrator’s access to the ITU event or refusing registration at future ITU events, or both;
+– undertaking a fact-finding exercise regarding grounds of the accusation by the ITU Secretariat with the prompt notification of the employer and entity with jurisdiction over the person accused on the fact-finding exercise launch and its root causes, as well as adequate questioning of the person accused;

 – conveying the complaint to any investigative or disciplinary authority with jurisdiction over the person accused of harassment;

-– conveying a report to the employer or entity with jurisdiction over the person accused of violence, harassment or discrimination for appropriate follow-up action, including national authorities where appropriate.
+– conveying a report to the employer and entity with jurisdiction over the person accused of harassment for appropriate follow-up action, including national authorities where appropriate;

+– suspending or terminating the perpetrator’s access to the ITU event or refusing registration at future ITU events, or both, only upon agreement with the employer and entity with jurisdiction over the person accused.

+13bis Abovementioned appropriate actions against a participant accused cannot be introduced without the consent of the employer and entity with jurisdiction over the person accused, and their recognition of the report on harassment as actual and complete, and the accused person as a perpetrator, and the case in question as a case of harassment.

 14 The following general services may be contacted for confidential guidance or support: